DinaZangwill/BioInformatics_DZ/README.md

 # BioInformatics_DZ
-class work for BGGN213 at UCSD
+class work for BGGN213 at UC San Diego